Pet dental care you can rely on.

 Every precaution is taken to ensure your pet’s safety.

 At Gateway Veterinary Clinic, prior to the Oral ATP, each pet is examined by a veterinarian.
 Preanesthetic bloodwork results are evaluated to assess your pet’s overall health.
-An IV Catheter is placed and fluids are run to help keep your pet hydrated during the procedure.
-Pain medication and sedative are administered prior to placing your pet on general gas anesthesia.
+An IV Catheter is placed, and fluids are run to help keep your pet hydrated during the procedure.
+Pain medication and sedative are administered before placing your pet on general gas anesthesia.
 After placing them on a heated water blanket, digital monitors are applied to track your pet’s heart rate and rhythm, blood pressure, body temperature, and blood oxygen levels.

 Treatment continues outside of our doors.